Free PDF Books

 "No one is ready for a thing until he believes he can acquire it."

 October 26, 1883 - November 8, 1970.
-Napoleon Hill was an American author known for his best selling book Think and Grow Rich (click for ePub).
+Napoleon Hill was an American author known for his best selling book Think and Grow Rich.
 He was an adviser to President Franklin D. Roosevelt.
 He sites his opportunity in 1908 to interview Andrew Carnegie, one of the world's most powerful men at that time, to be the major turning point in his life.

 Ernest Holmes